AqwamCreates/DataPredict/docs/API/Models/DeepDuelingQLearning.md

 #### Parameters:

-* previousFeatiureVector: The previous state of the environment.
+* previousFeatureVector: The previous state of the environment.

 * action: The action selected.